 We return to the video narrative.

-This is the kind of political b.s. that is happening here right now.
+This is the kind of political BS that is happening here right now.
 Everyone is trying to be in charge without taking any type of action.
 Nobody wants to coordinate with anybody.
 Everybody wants to pretend like they're being the hero while these people are really f***ing dying in mountains.
 These people have limited medication, they're running out of oxygen, and there's no one going to get them.

 The most effective way that I have found to go get these people is by getting in a helicopter and flying down the rivers and roads and looking for SOS messages or people waving us down and we drop down and get them.

 We have all these people here.
 We have law enforcement, State Guard, National Guard, they have no way to go get these people.
-Yesterday, when i was at the Ashville Airport refueling, which, by the way, the civilian is paying all of this out of his own pocket, he's not looking for reimbursement.
+Yesterday, when I was at the Asheville Airport refueling -- which, by the way, the civilian is paying all of this out of his own pocket; he's not looking for reimbursement.
 I think we did four refuelings yesterday.
 That was just in half a day's work.
-We're in Ashville and I saw two Air Force helicopters, [UH-]60s. and I knew they were PJs just looking at them.
+We're in Asheville and I saw two Air Force helicopters, [UH-]60s. and I knew they were PJs just looking at them.
 And I went up to them like, "Hey, guys, what are y'all doing?
 This is what you need to be doing, and this is how I'm finding people."
 And they're like, "We can't go, we're waiting on Title X orders."
 And I'm like, "What?"
 They can't get any authority."
 There's military helicopters all over here sitting on the ground and they can't do nothing.
 Even my JSOC boys in Fayetteville, they can't get orders to come out here.
 It is just the most disgusting thing and they're killing these people.
 And I don't know why they're doing it or what kind of conspiracy, I've heard so many things, whatever you want to come up with, but they are literally allowing these people to f***ing die in the mountains right now because we can't get helicopters.

 They got money for everything else in the f***ing world right now, but if they could just get us helicopters we could fly out there and rescue these people.

-So, I hope this video goes viral, I hope these politicians get fired, I hope people get pissed off.
+So, I hope this video goes viral.
+I hope these politicians get fired.
+I hope people get pissed off.
 They'll probably kick me out of the state of North Carolina for doing this but, you know what, I don't care.
 If I can save one more life, it's f***ing worth it to me.

 The Stafford Act must be invoked to qualify for federal military assistance after a disaster.
 A governor must request assistance under that law.
 Biden declared a state of emergency in North Carolina on September 26, which released some federal aid.
 Governor Roy Cooper made a Stafford Act request on September 27, but Biden delayed invoking the Stafford Act until Wednesday, October 2.